CaretakerGob/studio/src/context/PROJECT_PROGRESS.md

 WORKING:
 - Ongoing review and minor clean-up of existing codebase.
 - Refinement of Character Sheet mobile optimization for inner tab content.
-- Refining "How to Play" page Markdown parser for `Rotb_rulebook_dropdown_structure.md`.

 NEXT:
 - Implement full "Gear and Equipment" system based on rulebook: